Popular Uses of the Internet

 READ MORE :

-Not only has the Internet achieved a more equitable trading environment for consumers, but it also gives us the potential to communicate more effectively and efficiently.
-For example, sending an email is generally cheaper than posting a letter in the mail, especially for people wishing to communicate internationally.
-Furthermore, an email can be sent immediately after it is written and does not need to go through official procedures such as the Post Office and a mailbox.
-The recipient of the email can access it from anywhere, as it is a virtual communication tool, as opposed to having a physical mailbox where the letters are delivered.
-Thus, clearly, an Internet communication tool such as the Internet is precious, especially for travelers who need to be interconnected with their ‘old’ lifestyle whilst journeying to experience foreign cultures.
+The Internet has achieved a more equitable trading environment for consumers and gives us the potential to communicate more effectively and efficiently.
+For example, email sending is generally cheaper than posting a letter, especially for people wishing to share internationally.
+Furthermore, an email can be shipped immediately after it is written and does not need to go through official procedures such as the Post Office and a mailbox.
+The email’s recipient can access it from anywhere, as it is a virtual communication tool, instead of having a physical mailbox where the letters are delivered.
+Thus, an Internet communication tool such as the Internet is precious, especially for travelers who must be interconnected with their ‘old’ lifestyle while journeying to experience foreign cultures.

-The power of the Internet extends to people who need the convenience of shopping and communicate with associates and friends easily.
+The power of the Internet extends to people who need the convenience of shopping and easily communicating with associates and friends.
 Still, the Internet also provides an environment for News sharing and encourages people to update the News.
 Unfortunately, as there currently isn’t any appropriate ‘virtual filtering system’ software out there, although there are many News articles available, they are from the perspective of international media institutions.
-However, the Internet is constantly changing and is becoming more accommodating to the individual instead of just catering to international corporations.
-Many academics believe that the Internet is a form of communication for people who want to express their own opinions and don’t want to be repressed by the wealthy, who are often seen as domineering as they hold too much power in a capitalist society.
+However, the Internet is constantly changing and becoming more accommodating to the individual instead of catering to multinational corporations.
+Many academics believe that the Internet is a form of communication for people who want to express their opinions and don’t want to be repressed by the wealthy, who are often seen as domineering as they hold too much power in a capitalist society.

-Furthermore, many teenagers would also confirm that they have had many positive experiences with the Internet as they believe it is a place for them to ‘escape’ from the pressures of reality and enjoy the entertainment that this system has the ability to provide.
-Although some would argue that they actually distract people from reality, computer games provide the opportunity for individuals to express creativity and challenge themselves.
-Interactive computer games provide an environment where individuals can explore foreign surroundings and take risks that will result in no harm to the game player.
-The Internet appeals to the younger generation not only for entertainment purposes, but young academics have also agreed that the Internet creates convenience to research and university students.
+Furthermore, many teenagers would also confirm that they have had many positive experiences with the Internet as they believe it is a place to ‘escape’ from the pressures of reality and enjoy the entertainment that this system can provide.
+Although some would argue that they distract people from existence, computer games allow individuals to express creativity and challenge themselves.
+Interactive computer games provide an environment where individuals can explore foreign surroundings and take risks that willnot harmo the game player.
+The Internet appeals to the younger generation for entertainment, but young academics have also agreed that the Internet creates convenience for research and university students.
 This is because many different articles can be found on a specific topic.
-The opinions of academics are read, but people with unique experiences and in different professions are also heard and critically analyzed.
-Being an academic myself, I strongly believe that the Internet provides a great environment where people can share their thoughts and beliefs whilst remaining anonymous.
+The opinions of academics are read, but people with unique experiences and in other professions are also heard and critically analyzed.
+As an academic, I strongly believe that the Internet provides a great environment where people can share their thoughts and beliefs while remaining anonymous.

 In conclusion, popular uses of the Internet have largely contributed to the advancement of society.
-More people are now turning to this phenomenon to have an efficient lifestyle where the maximum number of tasks can be achieved daily.
-Although some would argue that people are becoming too reliant on the Internet, others would argue that it is a freedom of choice.
-It is the individuals’ choice to choose how much they should be using the Internet per day and how dependent they want to be.
+More people are now turning to this phenomenon for an efficient lifestyle where the maximum number of daily tasks can be achieved.
+Although some would argue that people are becoming too reliant on the Internet, others would say it is a freedom of choice.
+It is the individuals’ choice to choose how much they should use the Internet daily and how dependent they want to be.
 Ultimately, the Internet is a tool that is effective when used appropriately and effectively, and it is at the discretion of the individual.
-As quoted by Schipper, “the Internet is a tool that has both good and bad sides; let’s weed out the bad ones.”
+As Schipper quoted, “The Internet is a tool that has both good and bad sides; let’s weed out the bad ones.”

 Share